 - Apple vinegar – 1 tbls

 - 1 Onion

 Borshch is not an appetizer, it is a main dish, so make sure your broth is strong.
 I prefer beef broth made of a shoulder part (bone and quite enough of meat on that, I normally take 0.5-0.7 kg of meat for 2-2.5 liters of water).
 Ukrainian recipes, as far as I know, are usually based on duck or chicken broth.
 When the broth is ready, take the bones out of the broth.
 You may use vegetable broth if you like.
 You can also use a ready-made broth to save time, however, if you want to experience the true taste of the borshch, invest an extra hour and make a broth at home.

-Meanwhile peel a beet root and chop it into strips (approximately 1-inch long).
-Saute it for 10-15 minutes in low heat with a tablespoon of a vegetable oil, three tablespoons of tomato paste and one tablespoon of apple vinegar.
-Tomato paste and vinegar help the soup keep its deep red color, so your borshch won't turn colorless when boiling.
+Meanwhile, peel a beetroot and chop it into strips (approximately 1-inch long).
+Saute it for 10-15 minutes on low heat with a tablespoon of a vegetable oil, three tablespoons of tomato paste and one tablespoon of apple vinegar.
+Tomato paste and vinegar help the soup keep its deep red color, so your borshch won’t turn colorless when boiling.
 Add the beet to the broth when the broth is ready.

 The next step is a cabbage.
 Take about 1/4 head of a cabbage and chop it into strips.
 Add the cabbage to the soup.
 Add garlic.

 Wait until the beet, carrot, and cabbage are soft and then dice 2 medium potatoes into 1-inch cubes.
 Add the potatoes to the pot.